 For the longest time, ChatGPT’s image generator was called “Dall-E” and a separate AI.
 In fact, Dall-E predates ChatGPT.

 In March of 2025 OpenAI integrated image generation directly into its GPT-4o model.
 Its official name is GPT Image 1.
+The latest version as of December 2025 is GPT Image 1.5.

-Without getting into the technical details: It works fundamentally different from other image generators like Midjourney, Stable Diffusion, Flux or Ideogram.
+Without getting into the technical details: It works fundamentally different from most other image generators like Midjourney, Stable Diffusion, Flux or Ideogram.

 I explain in a separate article what makes ChatGPT’s image generation so special.
 I also show its capabilities with several examples.